 Sea ice is often cited as a tipping point in the climate system (Lenton, 2012).
-Detailed modelling of sea ice (Schröder and Connolley, 2007; Sedláček et al., 2011; Tietsche et al., 2011), however, suggests that summer sea ice can return within a few years after its artificial removal for climates in the late 20th and early 21st centuries.
-Further studies (Armour et al., 2011; Boucher et al., 2012; Ridley et al., 2012) modelled the removal of sea ice by raising CO_2 concentrations and studied subsequent regrowth by lowering CO_2 .
-These studies suggest that changes in Arctic sea ice are neither irreversible nor exhibit bifurcation behaviour.
-It is therefore plausible that the extent of Arctic sea ice may quickly re-equilibrate to the end-of-century climate under an overshoot scenario.
+Detailed modelling of sea ice (Schroeder and Connolley, 2007; Sedláček et al., 2011; Tietsche et al., 2011), however, suggests that summer sea ice can return within a few years after its artificial removal for climates in the late $20^{th}$ and early $21^{st}$ centuries.
+Further studies (Armour et al., 2011; Boucher et al., 2012; Ridley et al., 2012) remove sea ice by raising CO2 concentrations and study subsequent regrowth by lowering CO2.
+These studies also suggest changes in Arctic sea ice are neither irreversible nor exhibit bifurcation behavior.
+It is therefore plausible that the extent of Arctic sea ice may quickly re-equilibrate to end-of-century climate in the event of an overshoot scenario.